Evident-Industrial/NDE_Open_File_Format/site/docs/examples/code-samples/reading-tfm-images.md

 As an example, for the T-T waveset, we now know that we have 201 increments against the U axis (spaced by 1 mm) and that each TFM image has a dimension of 119 (V axis) x 80 (W axis) pixels.
 The vertical resolution of each image is 1.58 mm and the horizontal resolution is 1.69 mm.

-Let's plot the 100th TFM Image of this scan:
+Let's plot the 100th TFM image of this scan:

 ``` python